Visual novels on Linux¶

 What you need to do in Lutris now depends on whether the VN is already installed or not.

 First, you need to mount the disc.
 If you own the disc, insert it into your DVD drive now.
-I recommend mounting through your desktop environment, but if you don't use a desktop environment, use mount
+I recommend mounting through your desktop environment, but if you don't use a desktop environment, use mount to mount it to /media/cdrom.

 If you have a copy of the disc dumped to either an .ISO, .MDS, .CDI or something similar, you need CDemu installed.